L3P3/lui/README.md

 ### HTML components

 The leaves of your component tree are mostly made out of native html elements.
 To use such a component, use `node_html` instead of `node`.
-The signature is the same, except for the first argument being a descriptor, similar to css selectors: `tag#id[attr=value][attr]` The tag is required but `#id` or '[attr]' are optional.
+The signature is the same, except for the first argument being a descriptor, similar to css selectors: `tag#id[attr=value][attr]` The tag is required but `#id` or `[attr]` are optional.
 Having attributes in the descriptor instead of the props brings tiny performance improvements.
 The selector cannot be changed, so the attributes specified in it are somewhat constant which enables some optimizations.

 Props are directly mapped to html attributes, except these 4 special props: prop | Description